-4. Games like crossword puzzles or trivia can help slow down or prevent the onset of dementia.
+Myth 4: Games like crossword puzzles or trivia can help slow down or prevent the onset of Alzheimer’s.

 Research has proven that participating in exercise, healthy diets, and mental stimulation can slow down or prevent the onset of brain disease.
 Recent research indicates that while mentally-stimulating games do not necessarily prevent the onset of Alzheimer’s, they do help slow down the progression of the disease.

 Myth 5: Dementia and Alzheimer’s are one and the same.